DataDog/dd-trace-php/README.md

 ### Advanced configuration

 > **Note:** As ddtrace is modeled off of [OpenTracing](https://opentracing.io/), it is recommended to read the [OpenTracing specification](https://github.com/opentracing/specification/blob/master/specification.md) to familiarize yourself with distributed tracing concepts.
+The ddtrace package also provides an [OpenTracing-compatible tracer](docs/open_tracing.md).

 The transport can be customized by the config parameters: